Rob--W/cors-anywhere/README.md

   If the return value is void, a direct request is sent.
 The default implementation is [`proxy-from-env`](https://github.com/Rob--W/proxy-from-env), which respects the standard proxy environment variables (e.g. `https_proxy`, `no_proxy`, etc.).
-* array of strings `originBLOCKLIST` - If set, requests whose origin is listed are blocked.
+* array of strings `originBlockList` - If set, requests whose origin is listed are blocked.
   Example: `['https://bad.example.com', 'http://bad.example.com']`
-* array of strings `originALLOWLIST` - If set, requests whose origin is not listed are blocked.
+* array of strings `originAllowList` - If set, requests whose origin is not listed are blocked.
   If this list is empty, all origins are allowed.
   Example: `['https://good.example.com', 'http://good.example.com']`
 * function `checkRateLimit` - If set, it is called with the origin (string) of the request.
 If this